 Gideon knows, but he also knows-not.
 For all of his brave deeds, Gideon stands witless before circumstance.
 I wonder how many of us have created the same experience for ourselves?
 By deferring as did Gideon, we are left with the smaller, the uncompleted portion.
-Years later we become witness to our own fallen kingdom.
+Years later we become witnesses to our own fallen kingdom.
 As simple as it may sound, sometimes the knowing is simply to walk through the anointed circumstance until the end.
 Gideon never saw himself as a king, but God did.
 Gideon probably did not see himself as he who restores true worship unto the One True God, but God did.

 This ephod can serve as a connecting point to God, but it may also represent a pagan worship symbol or a pagan practice, likened to the golden calf of Exodus.
 Ephods and teraphim seem to plague the Israelites.
 However the ephod may be understood, it still leaves Gideon one step away from God, and noncommittal, which should remain a good lesson for those who practice in the Way.
 Gideon was unable to pick up the full mantle of his leadership— he ran away from responsibility, or better yet, he reasoned it away, with the result that Israel, the whole nation began to follow after.

 Is it that Gideon still does not believe he can take on such a responsibility as formal kingship?
 Is it possible that Gideon still does not understand the full measure of his anointing?
 Mightn’t he accept leadership, but not have fashioned the image?
 For Gideon, almost any other choice would have promised better.